BehaviorTree/BehaviorTree.CPP/RoadmapDiscussion.md

 One of the goals of this project is to separate the role of the Component Developer from the Behavior Designed and System Integrator.

-As a consequence, in the contect of BehaviorTree we want to write custom ActionNodes and ConditionNodes once and never touch that source code.
+As a consequence, in the contect of Behavior Trees, we want to write custom ActionNodes and ConditionNodes __once__ and __never__ touch that source code again.

 Using the same precompiled nodes, it should be possible to build any tree.

-We realized that there is a major desgn flow that undermine this goal: the way dataflow between nodes is done using the BlackBoard.
+We realized that there is a major design flow that undermines this goal: the way dataflow between nodes is done, i.e. using the BlackBoard.

 As described in [issue #18](https://github.com/BehaviorTree/BehaviorTree.CPP/issues/18) there are several issues:

-- To know which entries of the BB are read/written, you should inspect the source code.
+- To know which entries of the BB are read/written, you should read the source code.
 - As a consequence, external tools such as __Groot__ have no idea of which BB entries are accessed.
-- If there is a name clashing (multiple nodes use the same key for different purposes), the only way to solve it is modifying the source code.
+- If there is a name clashing (multiple nodes use the same key for different purposes), the only way to solve that is modifying the source code.

 SMACH solved this problem using [input and output ports](http://wiki.ros.org/smach/Tutorials/User%20Data) and remapping to connect them.